aetuul/blind-sqli-dumper/README.md

 Some example payloads and requests can be found in /examples
 ## Features
 - Easy configuration through `payload.txt` and `request.req`
-- Match by status code or response body
+- Match by status code, response body or time
 ## Requirements
 - Python 3.x
 - Working payload